edroque93/ace-synth/README.md

 # MIPS - ACEsynth

-["Fork"] of a MIPS Processor developed during the course of [Processor Architecture] 2015 at UPC.
+"[Fork]" of a MIPS Processor developed during the course of [Processor Architecture] 2015 at UPC.
 Our goal is to make all the changes needed to synthesize our processor and make it work outside a simulator.

 This project is part of the course [Processor Design] 2016 at UPC.